Top 20 Tourist Places to Visit in Bhutan

 Bhutan is a mysterious and lockdown Himalayas country in the eyes of the outside world.
 Its territory extends from the Himalayan snow mountain of more than 7000 meters in the north to the relatively hot low-altitude area in the south.
 The diverse natural scenery provides the possibility of Bhutan tourism of various themes, such as Bhutan leisure trip, Bhutan sightseeing trip, family trip, Bhutan trek, etc.

 Here is soaked with a strong Tibetan Buddhism color.
 You will see various temples and Buddhist holy sites.
 Each scenic spot has religious legends.
-Religion has also shaped the gentle character of Bhutanese.
-Follow the guide of things to do in Bhutan to experience the real Bhutan, among which Tiger's Nest, Rinpung Dzong, Punakha Dzong, Trashi Chhoe Dzong and Dochu La Pass are the most worth visiting places.
-In addition to these must-visit attractions, we are here to give you a detailed and systematic introduction to Bhutan's landscapes and historical sites according to the conventional tourist routes.
+Religion has also shaped the gentle character of the Bhutanese.
+Here're the top 20 tourist places in Bhutan according to the conventional tourist routes, among which Tiger's Nest, Rinpung Dzong, Punakha Dzong, Trashi Chhoe Dzong and Dochu La Pass are the most worth visiting attractions.

 Tiger’s Nest - The Most Sacred Attraction in Bhutan

 Tiger’s Nest (also Tiger Cave Temple or Taktsang Goemba) is located on a 900-meter mountain cliff in Paro Valley, 3120 meters above sea level.
-This temple was built in 1692.
+This temple was built in 1692 and it's regarded as the most prominent place of interest in Bhutan.
 According to legend, the Indian monk Guru Padmasambhava once meditated and practiced here.
 It is a holy place for all Bhutanese believers to worship.
 The temple experienced a fire in 1998, and then it was restored in 2005.

 Tourists generally need to be led by a tour guide to enter the Tiger's Nest.
 It usually takes about 2 hours to trek up the mountain.
 There are horse rides (20-30 US dollars).
 You can consult your tour guide if you need it.
 However, even riding up the mountain is very bumpy.
 In some sections of the road, you have to lie on the horse to prevent it from falling.
 You still need to hike on your own when going down the mountain.
 Bhutanese believe that only hiking is pious enough.